LarsAur/BOI4Souls/README.md

 # TODO

 - Coin counter
-- Counter on cards
 - Request to see a players cards
+- Preload images in lobby
+- Disconnect alert
+✅ Counter on cards
-- Bin pile'
+✅ Bin pile